CapitalXtend

 EUR/USD is the easiest and the most stable and secure currency pair to start with.
 It is the best option not only among fresher traders but also for expert traders.

-This is one of the most frequently traded currency pairs due to global acceptance and high liquidity.
+This is one of the most traded currency pairs due to global acceptance and high liquidity.

 But this pair also shows with a high volatility level and is hard to predict accurately.
 All global central banks, brokers, and other financial institutions use the pair as the significant trading instrument making it even more difficult to predict.